 Mandatory versus optional requirements

 In order to be compliant to S-100, Product Specifications must contain specific mandatory items.
 For example, inclusion of a Feature Catalogue is mandatory, while a Portrayal Catalogue is optional.
 S-100 utilizes the multiplicity field to aid in determining which elements are mandatory within each product specification.
-Table A-6.1 below is an example of such a table.
+Table A-6-1 below is an example of such a table.

+Table A-6-1 – Example of S-100 table (Informal Description of the Data Product, S-100 Table 11-1)